yikkok-yong/yikkok-yong.github.io/_posts/2018-03-11-smart-contract-part-1.markdown

 excerpt_separator: <!--Read More...-->
 ---

-Preparation for writing smart contract on Ethereum
+Preparation for create smart contract on Ethereum
 <!--Read More...-->

 <br />